Package Leaflet: Information for the User

 Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Ixia.
 Your doctor will decide whether to continue treatment.
 Do not stop taking Ixia on your own.

-Like any other medication that lowers blood pressure, excessive lowering of blood pressure in patients with heart or brain blood flow abnormalities can cause a heart attack or stroke.
-Therefore, your doctor will closely monitor your blood pressure.
+As with any other medicine that lowers blood pressure, excessive lowering of blood pressure in patients with impaired blood flow to the heart or brain may cause a heart attack or stroke.
+Therefore, your doctor will carefully monitor your blood pressure.

-Black patients
+Black Patients

-Children and adolescents
+Children and Adolescents

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Your doctor may need to adjust your dose and/or take other precautions:
+Your doctor may need to change your dose and/or take other precautions:

-If you are taking an ACE inhibitor or aliskirén (see also the information under the headings “Do not take Ixia” and “Warnings and precautions”).
+If you are taking an ACE inhibitor or aliskiren (see also the information under the headings “Do not take Ixia” and “Warnings and Precautions”).

-Taking Ixia with food and drinks
+Taking Ixia with Food and Drink

 Ixia can be taken with or without food.